 Nicole completed her Bachelor of Science Degree in Psychology, with an Emphasis in Developmental Psychology, at Southern Utah University in 2013.
 She then completed her Master of Education Degree in School Counseling from the University of Nevada, Las Vegas in 2016.
 Nicole is a Licensed School Counselor in the state of Nevada and has experience with elementary and middle school students.
 Nicole holds a Qualified Mental Health Associate credential with the state of Nevada that allows her to provide Basic Skills Training, Case Management, Parent Training and Psychosocial Rehabilitation to children and adults with mental health disorders.
 Nicole particularly enjoys working with adolescents with dual diagnoses, predominantly Post Traumatic Stress Disorder.
-She also received her Registered Behavioral Technician credential in 2018 (is currently on inactive status) and enjoys working in home with toddlers with Autism Spectrum Disorder.
+She also received her Registered Behavioral Technician credential in 2018 (is currently on inactive status) and enjoys working in home with toddlers with ASD.
 Nicole is currently enrolled in the Applied Behavior Analysis program at the University of North Texas and is completing her Board Certified Behavior Analyst coursework.
 Her area of interests are feeding issues and dual diagnosis.